-IMX Resources Limited is an Australian based mining and base and precious metals exploration company, listed on the Australian Securities Exchange and Toronto Stock Exchange, with projects located in Australia and Tanzania.
+IMX Resources Limited is an Australian-based minerals and development exploration company, listed on the Australian Securities Exchange and Toronto Stock Exchange, with projects located in Tanzania, East Africa.

 In Tanzania, IMX controls the Nachingwea Property in south-eastern Tanzania.
 IMX is manager of activities at the Nachingwea Property under a joint venture with MMG who holds a 14.7% interest.
 The Nachingwea Property lies in the world-class Mozambique Belt which is prospective for graphite, nickel, gold and copper mineralization.

 At Nachingwea, IMX is advancing its Chilalo Graphite Project, carrying out exploration at its Kishugu Gold Prospect and has defined a significant nickel resource at its Ntaka Hill Nickel Project.